3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Managed plugins can also be implemented through the usage of Dynamically Linked Libraries (DLLs).
-This allows a user to take C# code and compile it through a different compiler into a DLL, then the user can place the DLL into a unity plugin folder to be used in their scripts. from there the DLLs can be used in the same way that normal C# scripts are used in Unity.
+This allows a user to take C# code and compile it through a different compiler into a DLL, then the user can place the DLL into a unity plugin folder to be used in their scripts. from there the DLLs can be used in the same way that normal C# scripts are used in Unity. [@unityManaged]

 #### Native Plugins